sarveshk19/Automated-virtual-machine-creation-on-aws-using-terraform/README.md

 # VM Automation with Terraform

 ## 📋 Project Overview
-This project automates the creation of AWS virtual machines (EC2 instances) using Terraform scripts generated from JSON configuration files.
-It includes Python scripts that read provider and resource configurations and dynamically create `terraform.tf` files for quick provisioning.
+This repository automates the creation of AWS virtual machines (EC2 instances) using dynamically generated Terraform configurations.
+Python scripts parse provider and resource configurations from JSON files and generate a `terraform.tf` file, making VM deployment seamless.

-## 📁 Project Structure
+## 📁 Repository Structure

 ├── providers.json        # AWS provider configurations
-├── resources.json        # AWS instance configurations
+├── resources.json        # AWS instance configuration template
-├── providers.py          # Python script to generate Terraform provider block ├── resources.py          # Python script to generate Terraform resource block └── vm_configuration.json # (External) Custom configuration file read by resources.py
+├── providers.py          # Python script to generate Terraform provider configuration ├── resources.py          # Python script to generate Terraform resource definitions └── vm_configuration.json # (External) custom configuration for resource creation

 ## ⚙️ How It Works
-- **providers.py**: Reads provider information from `providers.json` and appends provider configurations to `terraform.tf`.
+- **providers.py**: Reads from `providers.json` and writes provider details into `terraform.tf`.
-- **resources.py**: Reads VM details (from `vm_configuration.json`) and appends EC2 instance resource definitions to `terraform.tf`.
+- **resources.py**: Reads VM configurations (from `vm_configuration.json`) and appends AWS EC2 instance resources to `terraform.tf`.
-- The generated `terraform.tf` can be applied with Terraform commands to provision the specified AWS instances.
+- The generated Terraform configuration file can then be used for provisioning with Terraform.

-## 📑 Prerequisites
+## ✅ Prerequisites
 - Python 3.x
-- Terraform installed and configured
+- Terraform installed
-- `python-terraform` package (install using `pip install python-terraform`)
-- Valid AWS credentials set up (either via environment variables, AWS CLI config, or Terraform secrets management)
+- Install Python dependencies: bash pip install python-terraform

+- AWS CLI configured or environment variables set for access keys.

-## 🚀 Setup & Usage
+## 🚀 How to Use
-1. Clone this repository.
+1. Clone this repository:
-2. Ensure `providers.json` and `resources.json` (or `vm_configuration.json`) are updated with your AWS region, AMI, instance type, and other settings.
-3. Run:
    bash
-   python providers.py
-   python resources.py
+   git clone <your-repo-url>
+   cd <repo-folder>

+2. Update `providers.json` and `vm_configuration.json` with your AWS region and VM specifications.
+3. Run the Python scripts to generate the Terraform configuration: bash python providers.py python resources.py